floridainsects

 Ladybug

 Ladybugs (Coccinellidae), aka Lady Bettles, a worldwide symbol of good luck, are best known for their voracious appetite for aphids.
-As omnivores, they dine on whiteflies, mites, mealybugs, scale insects, mildews and can devour up to 5,000 aphids in their lifetime.
+As omnivores, they dine on whiteflies, mites, mealybugs, scale insects, and mildews and can devour up to 5,000 aphids in their lifetime.

 Did you know Ladybugs went to Outer Space?
-A space shuttle carried four ladybugs, and a jar of aphids as part of a zero-gravity experiment.
+A space shuttle carried four ladybugs and a jar of aphids as part of a zero-gravity experiment.
 Ladybugs did not need gravity to dine on the aphids.

 The best way to attract some of Florida’s 98 species of Ladybugs to your landscapes is to avoid chemicals.
 Learn to identify the larvae and leave them alone to eat the harmful pests in your garden.